DanielSinyoungHwang/FirstGithub/README.md

 "Confidential Information" means any and all business, financial, contractual, marketing and/or technical information, in whatever form embodied, which has been or may be disclosed, or to which access is provided, by SAMSUNG to LICENSEE which a reasonable person would consider, from the nature of the information and circumstances of disclosure, to be confidential to SAMSUNG.
 For the avoidance of doubt, SDK, Samsung Portal, Samsung Device, any sample, mock-up, drawings, documents, materials, UI, or products provided by SAMSUNG shall be considered as SAMSUNG’s Confidential Information.

-"Data Security Breach" means, in connection with the Application, (i) the loss or misuse (by any means) of Personal Data; (ii) the inadvertent, unauthorized, and/or unlawful Processing, disclosure, access, alteration, corruption, transfer, sale, rental, destruction, or use of Personal Data; or (iii) any other act or omission that compromises or may compromise the security, confidentiality, or integrity of Personal Data.
+"Data Security Breach" means, in connection with the Application,
+- (i) the loss or misuse (by any means) of Personal Data
+- (ii) the inadvertent, unauthorized, and/or unlawful Processing, disclosure, access, alteration, corruption, transfer, sale, rental, destruction, or use of Personal Data or
+- (iii) any other act or omission that compromises or may compromise the security, confidentiality, or integrity of Personal Data.

 "Documentation" means any technical specifications and other specifications or documentation that SAMSUNG may make available or provide to Licensee relating to or for use in connection with the SDK.